-Note: The domain you specify in step 1 of the GSMME tool must be the primary G Suite target domain environment you're migrating users to.
-If you're migrating mail to a G Suite account with secondary domains, the target domain you choose might differ from the domain in the email addresses you’re migrating.
+Note: The domain you specify in step 1 of the GWMME tool must be the primary Google Workspace target domain environment you're migrating users to.
+If you're migrating mail to a Google Workspace account with secondary domains, the target domain you choose might differ from the domain in the email addresses you’re migrating.

-If you're migrating data using Personal Storage Table (PST) files, the basic format for the control CSV file is: PST-folder-name, destinationuser.
+If you're migrating data using Personal Storage Table (PST) files, the basic format for the control CSV file is: user-folder-name, destinationuser.

 Example: jen-smith-pst-archive, email@example.com

 For details, go to Migrate data from PST files.

 In the following situation, you need a mapping CSV file, in addition to a control CSV file, if:

 - Any addresses for your organization's users in your Exchange source domain environment are different from the addresses in your Google Workspace target domain environment.

 Note: When migrating calendar resources, source domain and target domain addresses are always different.

 When the differing domain addresses are attendees in calendar events in other people's calendars you're migrating.
 Use the mapping CSV file to list all user accounts and calendar resources—even if some of the users aren’t migrated at this time.